eddyia1/CS271/README.md

 # CS271 - Final Project
-**Note**: Our default implementation of the dump_registers program is imeplemented in debug.c and assembly.
-If we were supposed to implement dump_registers entirely in assembly, we included another program called dump_registers_asm.txt in the src folder.
-Both programs yield the same output.
+**Note**: Our default implementation of the dump_backtrace program is implemented in debug.c and assembly.
+If we were supposed to implement dump_backtrace entirely in assembly, we included another program called dump_backtrace_asm.txt in the /src/asm folder.
+However, both programs yield the same output.

 ## Authors
 - Alexander Blajev